 SummaryAs the novel coronavirus (COVID-19) spreads throughout the United States, media and policy focus on the rollout of diagnostic testing for the disease has greatly increased.
 Understanding the role of testing and screening is key to the control of this outbreak.

-Medicare and Medicaid Coding and Coverage for COVID-19 Testing
+Coding and Payment for COVID-19 Testing

 produces measurable results.
 Let's work together.